 Other newspapers in Palawan that somehow made history yet didn’t last long are Frontier News of former Philippine News Agency Bureau Chief Beethoven Crasco, Tandikan Newspaper, Palawan Life by the Life Renewal Christian Ministry and the classic Palawan Mirror that became famous for its Face of the week feature by Ricky Obligar.

 Destination Palawan is so far the only colored and glossy newspaper of Palawan ever produce even to this date, but its operation is not based in Puerto Princesa or in any island town of Palawan, their office in Makati City is called Palawan Center.
 They are just sending the copies via airlines to different government agencies, and tourism establishments such as resorts, restos, and hotels all over Palawan.

 Publish by Intramedia Publication, this paper according to my research started its operation around 2003 and last until 2008, most of their stories are contributed by different Public Relations office in Palawan, and sometimes they send staff writers to cover big events and festivals, they are only focused on travel and feature stories.

-For Magazine, no commercial publication last for more than 1 or 2 years, one notable Magazine that is business-oriented is Detail by Rey Lagasca, it is a monthly thing that gives a feature to all the big and small businesses in Palawan.
+For Magazine, no commercial publication last for more than 2 to 3 years, one notable Magazine that is business-oriented is Detail by Palawan Multi Media Services, Inc, it is a monthly thing that gives a feature to all the big and small businesses in Palawan.

 At present, Palawan have five newspaper continue and surviving in publishing, some of them have online platforms too like Facebook page and websites.
 These are Palawan News, Repetek, Palawan Daily News, Banat Newsweek, and of course the unbeatable Palawan Times.